|Degree:||Bachelor of Science|

 For more information on the graduate programme, please consult the website of the Heidelberg Graduate School of Fundamental Physics.

-Special regulations apply for international study applicants.
-For more information please consult Heidelberg University’s International Relations Office (Dezernat Internationale Beziehungen, Seminarstraße 2).
+There are special regulations for international applicants.
+For more information, apply to the International Relations Office of Heidelberg University (Seminarstraße 2).
 International students are invited to attend a preparatory course taking place in the summer semester before the Physics programme proper begins.

 Potential subject combinations for the Teaching Degree course are listed in the Catalogue of Subjects